Nast33Narwhal/ECE586_Team3/README.md

 - Test Plan

 ## Objective
 The purpose of this project is to simulate a 32-bit RISC-V machine.
 The program takes in a memory image file and alters the PC, registers, and memory based on instructions.
-We implemnted all of the standard instructions, the RV32M extension package, and ecall system calls.
+We implemnted all of the standard instructions, the RV32M extension package, ecall system calls, and a user interface command line option.

 ## Directory Organization
 - docs